GSA/digitalgov.gov/front-end/images.md

 personas:
 - Carmen’s page didn’t load all the way and didn’t get to download the images.
 - Amanda is blind and has to read the alt text to understand the contents of the image.
-- John is looking for information with a search engine and needs help being directed to the right content (descriptive alt tags will improve search).
+- John is looking for information with a search engine and needs help being directed to the right content (descriptive alt text will improve search).
 ---

 ### Steps to take